 Experience Māori history in the capital

-According to Māori tradition, Wellington harbour was originally a lake and home to two great taniwha (mythic water monsters) named Ngake and Whātaitai.
+According to Māori tradition, Wellington Harbour was originally a lake and home to two great taniwha (mythic water monsters) named Ngake and Whātaitai.
 The story goes that the taniwha decided to escape the lake and their dramatic thrashing movement permanent altered the landscape, creating what is now Wellington Harbour, Mount Victoria and the surrounding areas.

-Te Rā o Waitangi, Waitangi Day
+Te Rā o Waitangi - Waitangi Day

-Waitangi Day is the national day of New Zealand and commemorates the signing of the Treaty of Waitangi on 6 February, 1840.
-Wellington celebrates Te Rā o Waitangi with a day of music, dance, craft and kai (food) at Waitangi Park on the waterfront and with a Waitangi Day Festival in Porirua.
-Waitangi Day is also the perfect opportunity to go and see the Treaty of Waitangi at He Tohu at the National Library.
+Te Rā o Waitangi is the national day of New Zealand and commemorates the signing of the Te Tiriti Treaty of Waitangi on 6 February, 1840.
+Waitangi Day is usually commemorated in Wellington with music, dance, craft and kai (food) at Waitangi Park on the waterfront and with a festival in Porirua.